Article Translations: (Spanish)

 What Is Abuse?

-Seeing parents treat each other in abusive ways might lead a child to think that's OK in relationships.
+Seeing parents treat each other in abusive ways might lead their kids to think that's OK in relationships.
 But abuse is not a typical or healthy way to treat people.
 If you're not sure you are being abused, or if you suspect a friend is, it's always OK to ask a trusted adult or friend.

 What Are the Effects of Abuse?

-What Should Someone Who's Being Abused Do?
+How Can Someone Who's Being Abused Get Help?